marcelltoth/react-select-reborn/README.md

 - Controllable state props and modular architecture
 - Long-requested features like option groups, portal support, animation, and more

+## Upgrading from `react-select`?

+This project aims to maintain semver compatibility with `react-select` v3.
+What this means is if you were using `react-select` v3, you should not expect breaking changes until `react-select-reborn` hits v4.

 ## Using an older version?

 - [v2 to v3 upgrade guide](https://github.com/JedWatson/react-select/issues/3585)